VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 [The W3C Markup Validation Service](https://validator.w3.org/) - Used to validate HTML files.

 [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS file.

+[PageSpeed Insights](https://pagespeed.web.dev/) - Used to generate lighthouse report for 404 error page as lighthouse was unable to load the page when used in Chrome Developer Tools.

 ---